berkugo/Mail-Automation-Tool-and-JavaFX-GUI/README.md

 *  The application implements background-task class which is probably using and based on JAVA threading library of JavaFX to make parallel ops.

-**This mail application is running succesfully at the companies in Germany and in Malta.**
+**This mail application is running succesfully at MLC Europe GmbH / Germany and BD Electronics / Malta**

 > Because oracle removed JavaFX from JDK11, JavaFX arrives as a stand-alone module.